jesskarcz/Dashboard-Most-Streamed-Spotify-Songs-2023/README.txt

 		Install the required dependencies.
 		Run the Streamlit app using the command streamlit run your_file.py.
 		Explore and enjoy the insights into Spotify's most streamed songs of 2023!
-Feel free to contribute, customize, or provide feedback.
-Happy streaming! 🎧✨
+Feel free to contribute or provide feedback. 🎧✨

 ————————————————————————————————————————————